brendanhay/ede/README.md

   error messages with line/column metadata.
 Variable shadowing, unprintable expressions, implicit type coercion, and unbound variable access are all considered errors.
 * Control over purity.
-Users can choose to introduce impure resolution of
-  @include@ expressions or to use their own pure mechanism.
+Users can choose to introduce impure resolution of `include` expressions or to use their own pure mechanism.

 Please see the [documentation](http://brendanhay.github.io/ed-e/Text-EDE.html) for more information.